Lab Members

 PhD Students

 The Mendoza-Halliday Lab is currently recruiting PhD students.
-Email Dr. Mendoza-Halliday to discuss opportunities to join (or do a rotation in) our lab if you are currently enrolled in or were accepted into one of these programs:
+Email Dr. Mendoza-Halliday to discuss opportunities to join our lab (or rotate) if you are currently enrolled in or were accepted into one of these programs:

 Center for Neuroscience at the University of Pittsburgh (CNUP) PhD Program

-If you are not currently a PhD student in these programs and would like to join the lab, you will first need to apply to one of the programs above.
+If you are not currently a PhD student in these programs and would like to join the lab, please apply to one of the programs first.

 Robert Desimone